Kunstmuseum Stuttgart at the Kunstgebäude The Cold Heart

 Public holidays 11 am–6 pm

-The Kunstmuseum Stuttgart will be closed from April 13, 2026 until early 2027.
+The Kunstmuseum Stuttgart is closed until early 2027.

 Further information